 In-vitro anti-ulcer activity by Acid Neutralizing Capacity

-The acid neutralizing capacity value for solution of Sample mixture using different concentration (500, 250, 100, 50 and 10 µg/ml) was compared with the standard antacid Aluminium hydroxide + Magnesium hydroxide (50 mg/ml).
-To the 5 ml quantity of this mixture, water was added to make up the total volume 70 ml and then mixed for one minute.
-There after 30 ml of 1.0 N HCl was added into standard and test preparation and stirred for 15 minutes, drops of phenophthalein solution was added and mixed.
-The excess HCl was immediately titrated with 0.5 N Sodium hydroxide solution drop wise until a pink color is attained.
+The acid neutralizing capacity value for the solution of the sample mixture using different concentrations (500, 250, 100, 50, and 10 µg/ml) was compared with the standard antacid Aluminium hydroxide + Magnesium hydroxide (50 mg/ml).
+To the 5 ml quantity of this mixture, water was added to make up the total volume of 70 ml, and then mixed for one minute.
+Thereafter, 30 ml of 1.0 N HCl was added to the standard and test preparation and stirred for 15 minutes, drops of phenophthalein solution were added and mixed.
+The excess HCl was immediately titrated with 0.5 N Sodium hydroxide solution dropwise until a pink color was attained.
 [19]

 The moles of acid neutralized is calculated by,